John and Gerry's Orchids of Britain and Europe

 santonica was first described from Charente, France by Mathe and Melki in 1994 and is a member of the O. tetraloniae group of Ophrys.
 Its name means "from Saintonge", this being the specific location in the department of Charente where it was initially recognized.

-In its moe usual scolopaxoid form it can resemble O. scolopax and when more open O. vetula .
-The average lip length of O. santonica is smaller than the others but this is marginal and unreliable, as are the mean sepal and petal dimensions.
-Sepal colouration does however provide a clue as O. santonica rarely exhibits dark pink sepals, pale pink, white or white with a pink flush being much the commonest complexion, the reverse applies in respect of the other two species.
+O. santonica (like many of its O. tetraloniae group cousins) can be of variable appearance and particularly in terms of its lip shape.
+It has a scolopaxoid form though occasionally rather more fuciflorid with the margins of the lip only partially reflexing backwards, forming an open pleat at the rear.
+In its more usual scolopaxoid form it can resemble O. scolopax and when more open O. vetula .
+The average lip length of O. santonica is smaller than these others but this is marginal and unreliable, as are the mean sepal and petal dimensions.
+Sepal colouration does however provide a clue as O. santonica rarely exhibits solid pink sepals, pale pink, white or white with a pink flush being much the commonest complexion, the reverse applies in respect of the other two species.

 The pictures are all from Alpes Maritimes and date from the beginning of June.